akruszewski/gibl/manuscript/chapter2.md

 Racket has some primitive types, such as:

-1. Symbols - more about them in the next section
+1. Symbols - hello, world
 1. Numbers - 1, 2, 3.14
 1. Booleans - True, False
 1. Characters - or single letters: #\A, #\B, #\C